lukejagodzinski/meteor-astronomy-docs/docs/comparison_validators.md

 }
 ```

-*NOTICE: The `unique` validator should be used on the server because on the client we can be subscribed to not entire set of documents and checking uniqueness in such situation may not be reliable.*
+*NOTICE: The `unique` validator should only be used on the server because on the client the subscription may not contain the entire set of documents in the collection, in which case the validator may return an inaccurate result.*

 **equal**